-Koniag, Inc. was incorporated June 23, 1972, under the laws of the State of Alaska, pursuant to the Alaska Native Claims Settlement Act (ANCSA).
+Koniag was incorporated June 23, 1972, under the laws of the State of Alaska, pursuant to the Alaska Native Claims Settlement Act (ANCSA).
 ANCSA provided land and cash payments as compensation for the aboriginal land claims of Alaska Natives.
-The settlement also established Native regional and village corporations to manage these assets for the 80,000 Natives enrolled as shareholders.
+The settlement also established Native regional and village corporations to manage these assets for the 80,000 Natives enrolled as Shareholders.

-Koniag, Inc. is one of 13 regional corporations established by ANCSA.
-Approximately 3,400 people of Alutiiq heritage were enrolled as Shareholders to the corporation.
+Koniag is one of 13 regional corporations established by ANCSA.
+Approximately 3,800 people of Alutiiq heritage were enrolled as Shareholders to the corporation.
 Although each may have ancestral ties to the Kodiak area, many of Koniag’s Shareholders now live elsewhere in Alaska and the Lower 48 states.

-As a for-profit corporation, Koniag has a duty to its Shareholders to manage its corporate assets for the benefit of its Shareholders.
-Since 1997, Koniag has been moving toward a mix of diversified investments designed to ensure long-term profits, stability and growth.
+As a for-profit corporation, Koniag has a duty to its Shareholders to manage its corporate assets for their benefit.
+Since 1997, Koniag has pursued diversified investments designed to ensure long-term profits, stability, and growth.
 The business mix includes primarily real estate, operating companies and securities (stocks and bonds).
 Koniag also is responsible for managing the land it received under ANCSA and any development on that land.

-ANCSA marks a new approach to settling native land claims in that Congress elected to established for-profit corporations to hold fee simple title to specified lands, rather than follow the model of creating reservations with settlement lands being held in trust by the Bureau of Indian Affairs.
+ANCSA marks a new approach to settling Native land claims in that Congress elected to establish for-profit corporations to hold specified lands, rather than follow the model of creating reservations with settlement lands being held in trust by the Bureau of Indian Affairs.